Andy Fletcher (musician)

-Andrew John Fletcher (8 July 1961 – 26 May 2022), also known as Fletch, was an English keyboard player and founding member of the electronic band Depeche Mode.
+Andrew John Fletcher (8 July 1961 – 26 May 2022), also known as Fletch, was an English keyboardist and founding member of the electronic band Depeche Mode.
 In 2020, he and the band were inducted into the Rock and Roll Hall of Fame.

 Early life

 Fletcher was the eldest of four siblings born to Joy and John Fletcher.
 The family moved to Basildon from Nottingham when he was two years old, when his father, an engineer, was offered a job at a cigarette factory.
 He was active in the local Boys' Brigade from an early age, primarily to play football.
+He attended Nicholas Comprehensive where he was in the same sixth form class as Martin Gore and Alison Moyet.
+After leaving school he worked as an insurance clerk.

 Career

 Depeche Mode

 Fletcher, and acquaintances Vince Clarke and Martin Gore, were in their mid-teens when punk rock arrived on the music scene.
 Fletcher said this was "obviously the perfect age to experience it", noting that "we were very lucky in life".
 Fletcher and Clarke formed the short-lived band No Romance in China, in which Fletcher played bass guitar.
+In 1980, Clarke and Fletcher formed a band called Composition of Sound, with Clarke on vocals/guitar and Fletcher on bass; the pair were soon joined by Gore as a third instrumentalist.

-In 1980, Fletcher, Clarke and Gore, the trio now all on synthesisers, formed another group called Composition of Sound.
-Influences on their work included Siouxsie and the Banshees, the Cure, Kraftwerk, the Human League and Orchestral Manoeuvres in the Dark (OMD).
+Influences on their work included Siouxsie and the Banshees, the Cure, Kraftwerk, the Human League and OMD.
 Clarke served as chief songwriter and also provided lead vocals until singer Dave Gahan was recruited into the band later in 1980, after which they adopted the name Depeche Mode at Gahan's suggestion.
 Clarke left the group in late 1981, shortly after the release of their debut album Speak & Spell.

 Their 1982 follow-up album, A Broken Frame, was recorded as a trio, with Gore taking over primary songwriting duties.
 Musician and producer Alan Wilder joined the band in late 1982 and the group continued as a quartet.

-In 1989, while preparing Violator, Fletcher experienced anxiety problems and depression; the band advised him to seek help in an institution.
-He attributed this to an obsessive-compulsive disorder from his father and the loss of his sister in her early twenties.
-In 1993, he had a relapse during the recording of Songs of Faith and Devotion.
-One year later, he had to leave the Exotic Tour/Summer Tour '94 for nervous exhaustion, and the band played without him in South America and the US; "I had a massive nervous breakdown on that tour ...
-The [tour] was 187 gigs and, unfortunately, I had to pull out of the last leg".
-Depeche Mode kept on functioning as a quartet until Wilder's departure in 1995.
-From then on, the core trio of Gahan, Gore, and Fletcher remained active, up to the release of their 2017 album Spirit and ensuing world tour.
+In 1989, while the band was preparing Violator, Fletcher suffered from anxiety and depression.
+He had a relapse in 1993 during the recording of Songs of Faith and Devotion.
+One year later, he had to leave the Exotic Tour/Summer Tour '94 due to a nervous breakdown, and the band played without him in South America and the United States.

+After Alan Wilder left the band in 1995, the band's core trio of Gahan, Gore, and Fletcher remained active up to the release of their 2017 album Spirit and ensuing world tour.